Survivors of sexual abuse often seek support from family, but sometimes even the best intentions can lead to more hurt.

 - taking a self-defense course

 In addition to seeking mental health treatment and practicing general safety, finding ways to feel empowered — taking a martial arts class, for example — might also help prevent revictimization.

 When you care about someone, the last thing you want to do is cause them more pain after they’ve survived abuse.

 If one of your family members has come to you about a traumatic event, consider supporting them by:

 - telling them it wasn’t their fault

-- focusing on including them during activities, not the abuser
+- focusing on including them during activities, not the person who abused them

-- not attending or supporting events planned by the abuser
+- not attending or supporting events planned by the person who abused them

 - offering help with the recovery process